vventirozos/sysgraph/README.md

 This is a simple script that will create gnuplot graphs out of any metric.
-It's not the smartest thing ever created, actually it is horrible in many ways but its a result of 1-2 days work. its fast has no dependencies and if you set it up it will work.Not sure how much more efford i will put on this but goes well for me in my production systems, i am definitely planning to inprove.
+It's not the smartest thing ever created, actually it is horrible in many ways but its a result of 1-2 days work.
+Its fast, has no dependencies and if you set it up it will work.
+Not sure how much more effort i will put on this but if it goes well for me in my production systems, i am definitely planning to improve.

-To Do : move properties of the graph elsewhere , add many checks , change output.csv to a variable,
-         make the plot command more simple
+To Do : move properties of the graph elsewhere , add many checks , change output.csv to a variable,make the plot command more simple

 It requires gnuplot, stadard unix utilities and imagemagick if you want to add a custom logo.
-The script requires some configuration before its executed , like input / output dir, check the config for more detail and a brief sentence of what each variable means.
+The script requires some configuration before its executed, like input / output dir (check the config for more detail and a brief sentence of what each variable means.)
 When its good to go then just run :
 ./sysgraph <date eg: 2014-12-29> <graph name, check help>

-New graphs can be added relatively easy and thats what the rest of the documentation describes.
+New graphs can be added relatively easy and that's what the rest of the documentation describes.

-current implemented graphs are :
+Current implemented graphs are :

 cpu_load
 load_avg